 C. The expansion of businesses currently doing business within the State of California.
-DSA has determined that this proposed action has no effect.

 D. The benefits of the regulation to the health and welfare of California residents, worker safety, and the state's environment.

 DSA has determined that proposed regulatory action would have no adverse effect on the health and welfare of California residents, worker safety, and the state's environment.